johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-09-10-google-apis-authentication-with-typescript.md

 ---
-title: "Google APIs: authentication with TypeScript"
+title: 'Google APIs: authentication with TypeScript'
 authors: johnnyreilly
 tags: [Google APIs, TypeScript]
 image: blog/2021-09-10-google-apis-authentication-with-typescript/app-registration.png
 hide_table_of_contents: false
 ---

 Google has a wealth of APIs which we can interact with.
 At the time of writing, there's more than two hundred available; including YouTube, Google Calendar and GMail (alongside many others).
 To integrate with these APIs, it's necessary to authenticate and then use that credential with the API.
 This post will take you through how to do just that using TypeScript.
 It will also demonstrate how to use one of those APIs: the Google Calendar API.

 ## Creating an OAuth 2.0 Client ID on the Google Cloud Platform

 The first thing we need to do is go to the [Google Cloud Platform to create a project](https://console.cloud.google.com/projectcreate).
 The name of the project doesn't matter particularly; although it can be helpful to name the project to align with the API you're intending to consume.
 That's what we'll do here as we plan to integrate with the Google Calendar API:

 ![Screenshot of the Create Project screen in the Google Cloud Platform](../static/blog/2021-09-10-google-apis-authentication-with-typescript/google-cloud-platform-create-project.png)